cowhorse7/startup/README.md

 + Application images - still working on adding the stickers, but added a couple of other images that are nice.

 ## JavaScript Deliverable
-+ login - upon pressing "login", redirected to "Create" page
++ login - upon pressing "login", redirected to "Create" page; saved username in local storage
 + database -
 + websocket -
 + interaction logic -